-No. We recommend having more than one admin on your account if admins would like to have the option to recover their accounts.
+No. We recommend having more than one admin on your plan if admins would like to have the option to recover their accounts.

-Can an admin disable Account Recovery when there is a pending request?
+Can a plan admin disable Account Recovery when there is a pending request?

-Why do users have to re-authenticate all their devices after recovering their account?
+Why are plan members required to re-authenticate all their devices after recovering their accounts?

-Account Recovery requires users to change their Master Password.
-Any time a user’s Master Password is changed, all previously authenticated devices must be re-authenticated for security reasons.
+Account Recovery requires a member to change their Master Password.
+Any time a member's Master Password changes, all previously authenticated devices must be re-authenticated for security reasons.

-Account Recovery allows admins to help users recover their accounts.
-We understand some users may prefer to not have this option.
-For privacy reasons, we allow users to opt out for their account.
-Users can opt back in at a later time if they choose.
+Account Recovery allows plan admins to help members recover their accounts.
+We understand that some members may prefer not to have this option available.
+For privacy reasons, we allow members to opt-out of their accounts.
+Members can always opt back in later.

-How can admins know which users have disabled Account Recovery?
+How can plan admins know which plan members have disabled Account Recovery?

 How does Zero-Knowledge Account Recovery work?

 We recommend reviewing our Security Whitepaper.
-Dashlane does not send nor store any users' Master Password on its servers, including during the Account Recovery process.
+Dashlane doesn't send or store any members’ Master Passwords on its servers, including during the Account Recovery process.